 We’re about four weeks into the country-wide lockdown when Eliot Salt and I log into our Zoom call.
 Sadly, due to the social distancing rules, our chat is taking place via grainy webcams rather than at a pub somewhere in South London, as we had hoped.
 Eliot and I have been friends for about seven years and, in the interest of full disclosure, a lot of that friendship has been spent at a pub somewhere in South London.

-Luckily I’m becoming fairly used to seeing Eliot’s face on the small screen having just marathoned Intelligence, a Sky One comedy where she plays Evelyn, the totally useless PA with a very posh accent (something the 25-year-old writer and actor, originally from Manchester, was able to master thanks to “our time hanging around with people at Bristol University,” she jokes).
+Luckily I’m becoming fairly used to seeing Eliot’s face on the small screen having just marathoned Intelligence, Sky One's MI5 comedy where she plays Evelyn, a totally useless PA with a very posh accent (something the 25-year-old writer and actor, originally from Manchester, was able to master thanks to “our time hanging around with people at Bristol University,” she jokes).
 Intelligence takes place at a fictional GCHQ, with Nick Mohammed and David Schwimmer in the lead roles.
 So first thing’s first, then: what was it like to meet Ross?!

 “Well, I first met him in the audition, but he wasn’t very well, so he sat at the back of the room,” Eliot tells me.
 “And no one really interacts with you when there are a lot of people in the room for an audition.
 So it was a bit like having a fever dream where I was like, ‘David Schwimmer is here.
 Can anybody else see that David Schwimmer is here?
 Or is it a mirage?’
 [But once filming starts,] it’s just weird how quickly you get used to things,” she says.
 “I’d mainly be reminded of [his fame] when he’d talking about ideas for a scene.
 Then I’d be like, ‘God, this is a person with really intense experience.’
 He’s so creative and that’s when you go ‘Oh right, he’s such a big deal.’”